Nissan Altima: Third generation (L31; 2001)

 The 2005 Nissan Altima received a facelift, including a new front grille, all-red tail lights, redesigned interior, and an optional DVD-based navigation system.
 The V6 was now rated at 250 hp with torque rated at 249 lbft, and a 0–60 mph (97 km/h) time of 6.2 seconds utilizing the 5-speed automatic transmission.
 Also new was the SE-R model with a 260 hp and 251 lbft of torque version of the V6, a 6-speed manual transmission (automatic still optional), upgraded brakes, 18-inch wheels, a suspension even stiffer than that of the 3.5 SE's, and a high-flow exhaust.
 Car and Driver tested the SE-R resulting in 0–60 mph in 6.1 seconds.
 MotorWeek episode #2432 tested a SE-R equipped with an automatic transmission that produced a 0–60 mph time of 5.8 seconds.

-2002–2006 Nissan Altima with an "E" in the 8th position in the VIN are equipped with side and curtain airbags.

 Reception

 The third-generation Altima was well received by the press, with many critics praising the new style and extra space, being one of the most powerful and best-handling family sedans available.
 As the Altima offered the performance and space of the upper-market Maxima in a less expensive car, this significantly reduced Maxima sales but made Nissan competitive in the mid-size segment for the first time.
 While previous iterations received decent reviews, the third-generation Altima was the first to enjoy considerable success, and it was credited with a turnaround of Nissan's operations from debt-ridden to among the industry's most profitable.

 Most of the criticism centered on the interior found in the 2002–2004 models, which were cited for using hard and brittle plastics.
 Some also found the steering too light and or abrupt, and the turning circle too wide due to its elongated wheelbase.